EhsanGLB/helicityCS/README.md

 # helicityCS
-This is a code stream for helicity based on foam-extend-4.1.
+This is a code stream for helicity written based on foam-extend-4.1.

 ## Mathematical Relationships